-If you believe that incremental change is better than nothing, the FTC needs your input.
+If you believe that incremental change is better than nothing, there are things you can do to help.

 Sections & Resources:

-MLMChange.org encourages any and everyone whose life has been affected by deceptive practices in Multilevel Marketing to use this public comments period as an opportunity to ensure your story is heard by authorities who could be preventing future victims like you.
+MLMChange.org encourages any and everyone whose life has been affected by deceptive practices in Multilevel Marketing to use any public comment periods announced by the FTC as an opportunity to ensure your story is heard by authorities who could be preventing future victims like you.
 Submission of evidence of any widespread harmful tactics is particularly encouraged (find acceptable file formats and sizes at the link above), however, your comment does NOT need to:

 – Conform to any template, script, or style